Review and road test of the Mercedes-Benz GLE

 Cost of Ownership

 Mercedes quotes a figure of 46.3mpg (combined cycle) with emissions of 162g/km for the GLE 300d diesel, with the GLE 350d and GLE 400d V6 diesel variants managing 40.4mpg and 184g/km.
 The GLE 450 petrol variant manages up to 33.6 mpg on the combined cycle and emits 191g/km of CO2.
+The alternative 350de plug-in diesel variant offers a 61.5 mile WLTP-rated all-electric driving range.
 What else?
 Well, we'll tell you that the comprehensive three year warranty is built upon by Mercedes' Mobilo scheme which delivers breakdown cover for up to thirty years, as long as you continue to have your car serviced at a Mercedes main dealer.
 And it's worth knowing that your maintenance outlay can be kept a little in check by going for the optional Service Care package that takes care of routine maintenance, spreading the cost of regular servicing, guaranteeing the price of parts and labour for up to four services and covering the cost of all recommended service items such as brake fluid, spark plugs, air filters, fuel filters and screen wash.

 There's also an ASSYST dashboard service indicator that monitors engine use and tells you exactly when a garage visit is due.
 It's also worth mentioning that the 'Mercedes me' remote online services package that comes as part of the infotainment system includes remote self-diagnostic capability, enabling your GLE to monitor wear and tear items and alert your local dealer to let you know if something needs seeing to.